 This can be pretty much anything, but as long as you stick to it, it makes for a fun time.
-People like having something to latch onto, and especially for large gatherings where a lot of people might not know each other, having conversation starters naturally worked into the party makes breaking the ice so much easier.
+People like having something to latch onto, and especially for large gatherings like 4th July celebration and Graduation season where a lot of people might not know each other, having conversation starters like sports naturally worked into the party makes breaking the ice so much easier.

 Costume parties and similar themes work best for this; they’re not just for Halloween.
 Plus, getting people to dress up is a great way to get the kids involved and more at ease too.
 Just keep the theme as something that allows people to wear light and breezy clothes; a Greek theme is great, while a movie monsters theme might not be…people aren’t really going to be inclined to wear latex masks and dark clothes in 90+ degree weather.